Megalopolis (film): Post-production

 The son of a classical musician who wrote pieces for The Godfather and Apocalypse Now, Coppola wanted a non-Hollywood composer.
 In March 2003, he hand-wrote a letter to Argentinian composer Osvaldo Golijov, and afterward invited him to his home to discuss Megalopolis, asking him to compose a symphony that would have dictated the film's rhythm.
 They would go on to collaborate on Youth Without Youth, Tetro, and Twixt before returning to complete Megalopolis.
 Golijov wanted the score to "blur the line between music and sound design."
 Given the ambiguity surrounding how the city and music of Rome sounded, he relied on Hollywood portrayals and composed a Roman suite inspired by Miklós Rózsa's score for Ben-Hur (1959).
 Coppola also asked Golijov to write a love theme in the vein of Pyotr Ilyich Tchaikovsky's composition Romeo and Juliet (1870).
 In February 2024, Coppola recorded the score with the Budapest Art Orchestra in Budapest, Hungary.
+The suite was eventually played in concert by the Chicago Symphony Orchestra conducted by Riccardo Muti on November 7-9, 2024.

 Post-production, from editing to visual effects, was completed at the All-Movie Hotel, where some reshoots were held.
 Cam McLauchlin and Glen Scantlebury edited the film, Coppola having contacted McLauchlin after seeing his work on Nightmare Alley (2021).
 McLauchlin defined Coppola's style as theatrical, incorporating theater warm-up techniques.
 During rehearsal, Cesar and Julia improvised a tug-of-war with an imaginary rope, a spontaneous moment encouraging them to embrace the script's eccentricity.
 McLauchlin and Scantlebury were tasked to work on scenes independently but transitioned toward collaboration after realizing they had enough time to keep pace with shooting and experiment with alternate versions.
 As they edited the film, Coppola was inspired to direct more "unusual takes" of the cast to include.
 For a catwalk scene, Coppola mitigated disruptive noise by pre-recording the dialogue and playing it over a loudspeaker for wide shots.
 As an apparent warm-up exercise, he then had Driver recite the full "To be, or not to be" soliloquy from Shakespeare's Hamlet (1623).
 After filming wrapped, Coppola handed McLauchlin the first half of the film and Scantlebury the latter half, allowing them to trade sections to complete the edit.
 After Scantlebury moved on to another project, McLauchlin and Coppola continued editing for eight more months, during which Coppola suggested including the Shakespeare scene.
-In addition to starring, VanderWaal, a musician who won America's Got Talent (2006-present) at age 12 in 2016, wrote two original songs for the film.
+In addition to starring, VanderWaal, a musician who won America's Got Talent at age 12 in 2016, wrote two original songs for the film.